Temple welcomes you to become an international student.

 - Temple's online application

-Step 2: Submit academic documents and test scores to Temple Admissions.
+Step 2: Submit academic documents and testing (optional) to Temple Undergraduate Admissions.

 How To Submit Documents and Testing